MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-240-General-Rules-Regulations-Securities-Exchange-Act-1934/subpart-A-Rules-Regulations-Under-Securities-Exchange-Act-1934/subjectgroup-ECFR8c9733e13b955d6-Regulation-14A-Solicitation-Proxies/section-240.14a-4.md

 (d) No proxy shall confer authority:

-(1) To vote for the election of any person to any office for which a bona fide nominee is not named in the proxy statement,
+(1) To vote for the election of any person to any office for which a bona fide nominee is not named in the proxy statement:

-(2) To vote at any annual meeting other than the next annual meeting (or any adjournment thereof) to be held after the date on which the proxy statement and form of proxy are first sent or given to security holders,

-(3) To vote with respect to more than one meeting (and any adjournment thereof) or more than one consent solicitation or
+(i) A person shall not be deemed to be a bona fide nominee and shall not be named as such unless the person has consented to being named in a proxy statement relating to the registrant's next annual meeting of shareholders at which directors are to be elected (or a special meeting in lieu of such meeting) and to serve if elected.

-(4) To consent to or authorize any action other than the action proposed to be taken in the proxy statement, or matters referred to in paragraph (c) of this rule.
-A person shall not be deemed to be a bona fide nominee and he shall not be named as such unless he has consented to being named in the proxy statement and to serve if elected. *Provided, however,* That nothing in this section 240.14a-4 shall prevent any person soliciting in support of nominees who, if elected, would constitute a minority of the board of directors, from seeking authority to vote for nominees named in the registrant's proxy statement, so long as the soliciting party:
+(ii) Notwithstanding paragraph (d)(1)(i) of this section, if the registrant is an investment company registered under the Investment Company Act of 1940 (15 U.S.C.
+80a-1 *et seq.*) or a business development company as defined by section 2(a)(48) of the Investment Company Act of 1940 (15 U.S.C.
+80a-2(a)(48)), a person shall not be deemed to be a bona fide nominee and shall not be named as such unless the person has consented to being named in the proxy statement and to serve if elected.
+Provided, however, that nothing in this section shall prevent any person soliciting in support of nominees who, if elected, would constitute a minority of the board of directors of an investment company registered under the Investment Company Act of 1940 or a business development company as defined by section 2(a)(48) of the Investment Company Act of 1940, from seeking authority to vote for nominees named in the registrant's proxy statement, so long as the soliciting party:

-(i) Seeks authority to vote in the aggregate for the number of director positions then subject to election;
+(A) Seeks authority to vote in the aggregate for the number of director positions then subject to election;

-(ii) Represents that it will vote for all the registrant nominees, other than those registrant nominees specified by the soliciting party;
+(B) Represents that it will vote for all the registrant nominees, other than those registrant nominees specified by the soliciting party;

-(iii) Provides the security holder an opportunity to withhold authority with respect to any other registrant nominee by writing the name of that nominee on the form of proxy; and
+(C) Provides the security holder an opportunity to withhold authority with respect to any other registrant nominee by writing the name of that nominee on the form of proxy; and

-(iv) States on the form of proxy and in the proxy statement that there is no assurance that the registrant's nominees will serve if elected with any of the soliciting party's nominees.
+(D) States on the form of proxy and in the proxy statement that there is no assurance that the registrant's nominees will serve if elected with any of the soliciting party's nominees;

+(2) To vote at any annual meeting other than the next annual meeting (or any adjournment thereof) to be held after the date on which the proxy statement and form of proxy are first sent or given to security holders;

+(3) To vote with respect to more than one meeting (and any adjournment thereof) or more than one consent solicitation; or

+(4) To consent to or authorize any action other than the action proposed to be taken in the proxy statement, or matters referred to in paragraph (c) of this section.

 (e) The proxy statement or form of proxy shall provide, subject to reasonable specified conditions, that the shares represented by the proxy will be voted and that where the person solicited specifies by means of a ballot provided pursuant to paragraph (b) of this section a choice with respect to any matter to be acted upon, the shares will be voted in accordance with the specifications so made.

 (f) No person conducting a solicitation subject to this regulation shall deliver a form of proxy, consent or authorization to any security holder unless the security holder concurrently receives, or has previously received, a definitive proxy statement that has been filed with the Commission pursuant to § 240.14a-6(b).

 [17 FR 11432, Dec.
 18, 1952, as amended at 31 FR 212, Jan.
 7, 1966; 32 FR 20963, Dec.
 29, 1967; 44 FR 68770, Nov.
 29, 1979; 45 FR 76979, Nov.
 21, 1980; 51 FR 42060, Nov.
 20, 1986; 57 FR 48291, Oct.
 22, 1992; 59 FR 67764, Dec.
 30, 1994; 63 FR 29118, May 28, 1998; 63 FR 50622, Sept.
 22, 1998; 64 FR 61456, Nov.
 10, 1999; 72 FR 4167, Jan.
 29, 2007; 76 FR 6045, Feb.
 2, 2011; 75 FR 56781, Sept.
-16, 2010]
+16, 2010; 86 FR 68378, Dec.
+1, 2021]